 Everyday activities may be resumed in a day or two.
 After about a week or so you will be able to return to school or a desk job.

 There are some strenuous activities to avoid for two to three weeks, such as running, swimming, weight lifting, and sexual relations.
 It is important to avoid any direct contact to the nose for about 8 weeks.
 If you participate in any contact sports, especially sports like martial arts, you might want to reconsider undergoing a rhinoplasty until you have stopped participating in such activities.

 You can start wearing contact lenses right after surgery, but the use of glasses can potentially depress your nasal bones.
 After the splint is removed, you will need to avoid direct contact to your nose with your glasses for at least six weeks, until the nasal bones are fully healed.

 Your New Look

 Following surgery, you will experience some bruising and swelling around your nose, eyes and cheeks.
 This is all part of the healing process.
 After a week or so, you will look better.

 Remember, your nose will heal gradually and slowly.
 Some patients may feel that there is not a significant difference in the appearance of their nose after rhinoplasty, especially if subtle changes were made to the tip of the nose during surgery.
 But, be patient.
 Mild to moderate swelling may be present for months.
 In some cases, it may take a year or more for the final results of your nose surgery to be apparent.

 The Next Step

 To find out if you are a good candidate for rhinoplasty surgery, call us at (760) 655-1414 to schedule your consultation with Dr. Gregory Park.
-We look forward to meeting you soon to provide you with more information about nose surgery and working with you to help you meet your goals.
+We look forward to helping you in achieving your goals.